ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 provide a more general solution.
 Note that the `\case {}` construct only works for matching on a single pattern.

-Like the existing behavior for alternatives in case- and `\case`-expressions, and equations in function declaration syntax, it is possible to use `where` clauses within each clause of a `\mcase`-expression.
+Like the existing behavior for alternatives in `case`- and `\case`-expressions, and equations in function declaration syntax, it is possible to use `where` clauses within each clause of a `\mcase`-expression.

-Explicit layout using braces can be used instead of the implicit layout.

 As with function declaration equations, all clauses must have the same number of patterns.

-Once the [*Binding type variables in lambda-expressions*](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0155-type-lambda.rst) proposal is being implemented, with `-XTypeAbstractions`, `\mcase`-expressions will also be able to bind type variables.

-Given an `\mcase`-expression `ofexp` with one or more scrutinees and function `f` declared with function declaration syntax and with the same alternatives and same guards for each alternative as `ofexp`, the semantics of the expression `ofexp` are the same as those of the expression `f`.
-If `ofexp` has no scrutinees, the semantics are the same as those of an expression `p` declared with a pattern binding with the same guards as `ofexp`.
+Given an `\mcase`-expression `mcexp` with one or more scrutinees and function `f` declared with function declaration syntax and with the same alternatives and same guards for each alternative as `mcexp`, the semantics of the expression `mcexp` are the same as those of the expression `f`.
+If `mcexp` has no scrutinees, the semantics are the same as those of an expression `p` declared with a pattern binding with the same guards as `mcexp`.

+This alternative matches function declaration syntax very closely, making refactoring easier.
+However, it is another syntactic construct that has to be maintained.
+Since it covers (almost) all of the use-cases of `\case`, adding a deprecation plan for `\case` could be considered.

-#### BNF changes for (1)
+#### BNF Changes for (1)

+**Bold** indicates changes to the existing BNF.

 <table>
     <tr>